 The purpose of the College of Business and Education is to provide a variety of programs leading toward Bachelor of Arts, Bachelor of Science, Associate of Arts, and Associate of Science degrees in professions that are outside of the local church, and to provide quality educational and professional Christian service in a variety of cultural contexts.
+Business minors are available that complement majors from the other colleges.

-The following objectives exist to guide our service to for all "market place" graduates:
+The following objectives exist to guide our service to all "marketplace" graduates: